 Before you decide to start a group, do research to see if one already exists in your category.
 You may be able to join an established group.
 This might be a better choice than starting your own.
 If an appropriate group does not exist, it may be time to start your own.

 The first step to starting a buying group is to find other business owners that need the same help you do.
-You need to reach people outside of your area that are not competition.
-These potential members to meet certain criteria and agree to your group terms.
+You need to reach people outside of your area that is not competition.
+These potential members meet certain criteria and agree to your group terms.